luthfibintang/Quibly/README.md

 ## 🤝 Contributing

-We love contributions from the community!
+I love contributions from the community!
 Here's how you can help make Quibly even better:

 1. **Fork the repository**
 2. **Create your feature branch** (`git checkout -b feature/AmazingFeature`)